Viiollaa/Viiollaa/README.md

 I'm a first- year Computer Science student at National Taipei University of technology (NTUT).
 I'm currently on an exciting journey to explore the world of AI, data analytics, and urban technology

 🌱 What I'm Learning:
-- Python & Data analysis
+- Python, C & Data analysis
 - AI Applications

 ✨ Why am I here: